notwa/mm/Lua/README.md

 is located in the data directory.

 Much of this should be self-explanitory.
-However, files beginning with an underscores contain serialized tables (generally from monitor scripts) and usually won't make sense out of context.
+However, files beginning with an underscore contain serialized tables (generally from monitor scripts) and usually won't make sense out of context.